Gulivertx/synology-photos-auto-sort/README.md

 # synology-photos-auto-sort
 A script to rename, move and sort images and videos files from a source folder to a target folder.

 This script is first writted to be used on a Synology NAS, but it will work on any System where bash and exiftool can be used.
 That means you can use this script in a Linux computer, MacOS, any other NAS working on Linux based system and even Windows with a Linux subsystem installed via WSL.
+I tested it on synology DSM6 and Debian 9, 10 and 11 with success.

 ## How it works?
 To work this script need **exiftool** installed on your NAS.
 The best way to install this tool is to add a new package sources from http://www.cphub.net then you will have exiftool available as a package.